bonnerac/profile-2.0/README.md

 **Navigaing** - I was able to remove the scroll bar from the page and now the only way to navigate is by clicking on links/buttons.
 In the future, I want to and add event listeners to the scrolling, so they would have the same effects as the button clicks.

 ## Future Improvements

-* The content still needs to be added, including a portfolio showcase, a form for a contact page, and a desciptive "about me" section.
+**Content** - More content still needs to be added, including more items in the portfolio, an improved form for a contact page, and a desciptive "about me" section.

-* I'm also trying to figure out how to add multiple Pixabay videos to my site, but haven't been able to do it so far.

-* I'm considering also switching to CSS grid, but it might be too complicated with my current 3x3 full-page div setup.

-* Scaling for Mobile: I'm still not sure how to take this design to mobile.
+**Scaling for Mobile** - I'm still not sure how to take this design to mobile.
 I'm assuming it has to be totally redesigned for a smaller screen.

-* For some reason, when I refresh the page, it won't go back to my first section.

-## Credits and Thanks

-Thanks to Colin for working with me on my site and introducing me to AOS.
-Thanks to Paul for working with me on my site and introducing me to Pixabay.
+**Audio** - It seems appropriate that the page would have some music.
+My goal would be to write a short, loopable piece of music (30 seconds max), that would be played while the listener was on the site.
+Ultimately, I would like the genre of the music to change when the user changes sections of the site.